 Sources that contain the highest levels of omega-3 fatty acids include flax seeds, walnuts and salmon.
 Try the salmon bowl at Streetfood at the Stagecoach for a meal filled with healthy omega-3s.

 The B vitamins are an energetic group of vitamins that are responsible for converting carbohydrates into energy and metabolizing fats and proteins for fuel.
+Vitamin B5 can help manage stress and improve brain function.
 Vitamin B12 in particular works to increase energy, mood and motivation!
 Pretty awesome effects for one small vitamin.
 Low levels of vitamin B12 in the body can lead to feelings of depression and reduce daily motivation.
 The best way to beat the winter blues and avoid holiday season anxieties is to make sure you are getting plenty of B12 on a daily basis.
+You could even try some liquid vitamins if you’d prefer that to taking a tablet.

 Unfortunately, your body cannot produce B12 on its own.
 Food sources of vitamin B12 include lean beef, clams, oysters, crab, wild salmon, eggs, cottage cheese, yogurt and milk.
 If you are avoiding dairy or animal products, it is best to supplement using a liquid form of methylcobalamin B12.